You install the update on the vRealize Automation 7.1 or 7.2 virtual appliance and IaaS Components.

 Repository.logfile reports OK.
 The file is located in the VCAC home folder at /Server/Model Manager Web/Logs/Repository.log.Note:

 For a distributed IaaS Website, log in to the secondary website, without MMD, and stop Microsoft IIS temporarily.
-Check the MetaModel.svc connectivity to ensure that the load balancer traffic is only going through the primary Web node, and restart the Microsoft IIS.
+To ensure that the load balancer traffic is only going through the primary Web node, check the MetaModel.svc connectivity, and restart the Microsoft IIS.

 Verify that all IaaS nodes are in a healthy state by performing the following steps: